jamesshore/Lessons-Learned-Cross-Browser-Testing/readme.md

 This repository contains the example code for the above-named [Lessons Learned episode](http://www.letscodejavascript.com/v3/episodes/lessons_learned/6) of James Shore's [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
 Let's Code: Test-Driven JavaScript is a screencast series focused on rigorous, professional JavaScript development.

-The source code in this repository demonstrates an automated cross-browser testing using Karma, Mocha, and Expect.js.
+The source code in this repository demonstrates automated cross-browser testing using Karma, Mocha, and Expect.js.
 Files of note:

 * `Jakefile.js` contains the automated build.
 * `karma.conf.js` contains the Karma configuration.